-Danielle Ofri, MD, PhD, is a physician at Bellevue Hospital, the oldest public hospital in country, and a faculty member of NYU School of Medicine.
+Danielle Ofri, MD, PhD, is an internist at Bellevue Hospital, the oldest public hospital in country, and a faculty member of NYU School of Medicine.
 She writes about medicine and the doctor-patient connection for the New York Times, Slate Magazine, and other publications.

 Danielle is co-founder and Editor-in-Chief of the Bellevue Literary Review, the first literary journal to arise from a medical setting.